selforganising/book/topics/jasmine.md

 ##Installation

-to get Jasmine running, follow the [installation instructions](https://github.com/pivotal/jasmine).
+to get Jasmine running, you can clone the [really simple demo](https://github.com/sofer/jasmine-demo)) or you can follow the [installation instructions](https://github.com/pivotal/jasmine).

 If you follow these instructions, you will get a bunch of files in your *jasmine* folder.